lucagrementieri/model-manifold/README.md

 The scripts have two effects:
 - they export a `.gif` animation of the evolution in the `outputs` directory;
-- they display an image reporting intermediate steps of the evolution.
+- they save an image reporting intermediate steps of the evolution in the `outputs` directory.

 The scripts have these optional parameters:
 - `--start`: the index in the MNIST test set of the source image;
 - `--end`: the index in the MNIST test set of the destination image (if needed);
 - `--seed`: random seed to control the sampling of source and destination image;
-- `--output-dir`: output directory of the .gif.
+- `--output-dir`: output directory.

 If `--start` (or `--end`) is not specified, it is chosen at random.